 Step 2: Prime Back Side of Door

-Something you’ll want to decide before starting is if you want to add trim to one side or both sides of the door.
-For two of our basement doors we are only adding trim to one side since the back side will not be visible in most situations.
+You’ll want to decide before starting if you want to add trim to one side or both sides of the door.
+We only add trim to one side for two of our interior doors since the back side will not be visible in most situations.

-Before you start priming you’ll want to wipe down the door and sand it.
+Before priming, you’ll want to wipe the door and sand it.
 Make sure you sand down the sides of the doors as well.
-I used 120 grit sandpaper and this relatively inexpensive Ryobi sander.
+I used 120-grit sandpaper and this relatively inexpensive Ryobi sander.
 You can also sand by hand if you don’t have a sanding tool.

-Pro Tip: If you are planning to update multiple doors, put your paint pans in a trash bag in between sessions.
+Pro Tip: If you plan to update multiple doors, put your paint pans in a trash bag between sessions.
 I had one pan for paint and one for primer.
 Having individual rollers for each makes it much easier as well.

-After you sand and wipe down the surface, it’s now time to apply the first coat of primer.
-I used a standard roller brush designed for smooth surfaces.
-Two coats of primer were applied and I usually waited at least three hours before applying the second coat.
+After you sand and wipe down the surface, it’s time to apply the first coat of primer.
+Again, I used a standard roller brush designed for smooth surfaces.
+Two coats of primer were involved, and I usually waited at least three hours before applying the second coat.

-Pro Tip: If you use a roller to paint the sides of the door as well, be sure to wipe the underside of the door with a rag.
-Otherwise primer will drip and the other side of the door will need to be sanded more thoroughly around the edges.
+Pro Tip: If you use a roller to paint the sides of the door, be sure to wipe the underside of the door with a rag.
+Otherwise, the primer will drip, and the other side of the door will need to be sanded more thoroughly around the edges.

 Tools and Materials Needed: